raspberrypilearning/comic-character/en/step_3.md

 ## Add form input fields

-In this step, you will design an interactive webpage and a web form where the user can create their own superhero!
+In this step, you will design an interactive webpage and a webform where the user can create their own superhero!

-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step3" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step3?page=character.html" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-You have added text and images to your website.
+You have added text and images to your website, but your user can change the content too!

-There are other types of content, including:
-+ Videos
-+ Forms
-+ Maps
-+ Music

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 HTML <span style="color: #0faeb0">**forms**</span> allows the user to input and submit information.